SteveSEK/Raspberry-Pi-Pico-MicroPython-Ethernet/ports/rp2/documents/example_azureiothub.md

 ## upip install micropython-umqtt.robust and micropython-iotc
 ### micropython-umqtt.robust
 umqtt is a simple MQTT client for MicroPython.
 (Note that it uses some MicroPython shortcuts and doesn’t work with CPython).
 It consists of two submodules: umqtt.simple and umqtt.robust. umqtt.robust is built on top of umqtt.simple and adds auto-reconnect facilities for some of networking errors.
-### micropython-iotc
-micropython-iotc contains code for the Azure IoT Central SDK for Micropython.
-This enables micropython developers to easily create device solutions that semealessly connect to Azure IoT Central applications.
-It can run on various boards with some tweaks for low-memory devices.

 ```
 >>>